Radius Proxy Guide

 Ports 1812 & 1813 must allow incoming radius requests from the primary radius server.

-5. UBNT & Mikrotik devices:
+5. UBNT & Mikrotik Devices:

 Note that when the primary radius server strips the realm from the username during the proxy request the authentication will fail if MSChapV2 is used.
 In those scenarios switch your CPE device to using MSChapV1 instead.
 If the realm is retained during the proxy request, then MSChapV2 authentication can be used.